+I. Call to order and roll call, Pledge of Allegiance

+- II.
+Approval of Agenda

+- III.
+Communications, Concerns, and Constructive Ideas for the District

+- A. From Students, Parents, Teachers, and Visitors

+- B. From Board Members

+- C. From Administration

+- D. To the Secretary

+IV.
+Consent Agenda March 18, 2024

+- A. Minutes February 26, 2024 Regular Meeting and Executive Session

+- B. Personnel

-I. Call to order and roll call, Pledge of Allegiance II.
-Approval of Agenda III.
-Communications, Concerns, and Constructive Ideas for the District A. From Students, Parents, Teachers, and Visitors B. From Board Members C. From Administration D. To the Secretary IV.
-Consent Agenda March 18, 2024 A. Minutes February 26, 2024 Regular Meeting and Executive Session B. Personnel C. Open Enrollment V. Approval of March 18, 2024 bills Not e: Blackhawk Bank & Trust warrants 160773 through 160969 to be issued for the following: A. General Fund: Motion by second by that General Fund warrants be issued in the total amount of \$1,610,876.77 in payment of invoices presented.
-B. Nutrition Fund: Motion by second by that Nutrition Fund warrants be issued in the total amount of \$124,626.71 in payment of invoices presented.
-C. Elementary/Junior High Activity Fund: Motion by second by amount of \$2,605.58 in payment of invoices presented.
+- C. Open Enrollment

+V. Approval of March 18, 2024 bills

+Note: Blackhawk Bank & Trust warrants 160773 through 160969 to be issued for the following:

+- A. General Fund: Motion by second by that General Fund warrants be issued in the total amount of \$1,610,876.77 in payment of invoices presented. - B. Nutrition Fund: Motion by second by that Nutrition Fund warrants be issued in the total amount of \$124,626.71 in payment of invoices presented. - C. Elementary/Junior High Activity Fund: Motion by second by that Elementary/Junior High Activity Fund warrants be issued in the total amount of \$2,605.58 in payment of invoices presented.